-These tips apply to Metro Transit buses - policies may vary by transit provider.
+These tips apply to Metro Transit - policies may vary by transit provider.

-- " Consider practicing loading your bicycle when a bus is between trips, during less-busy times, such as midday, evenings or weekends or on a practice rack.
-Check metrotransit.org/bike to find locations with practice racks. - " Always approach the bus from the curb never ride around to the front of a bus from the street side. - " Wait with your bicycle on the curb for the bus to come to a complete stop - do not wait in the street.
-When it is dark outside, consider using a flasher light to hail an approaching bus.
-This can be especially helpful during the winter months when snow has accumulated on the curb. - " Consider locking your bicycle's rear tire and frame together before loading your bicycle on the rack.
-Bring any loose items with you and consider removing water bottles and bags from your bicycle. - " You do not need to speak with the bus driver before loading your bicycle on the rack.
-But, do make eye contact to make sure you are seen as you move in front of the bus to load your bicycle. - " Use a kickstand to stabilize your bicycle or position the bicycle between yourself and the bus and just reach over it to begin loading. - " Note: By policy, bus drivers cannot leave their seat to assist you with loading.
+- " Consider practicing loading your bicycle on a practice rack.
+Visit metrotransit.org/bike to find locations. - " Always approach the bus from the curb never ride around to the front of a bus from the street side.
+Wait with your bicycle on the curb for the bus to come to a complete stop - " When it is dark outside, consider using a flasher light to hail an approaching bus. - " Consider locking your bicycle's rear tire and frame together before loading your bicycle on the rack.
+Bring any loose items with you and remove water bottles and bags from your bicycle. - " You do not need to speak with the bus driver before loading your bicycle on the rack.
+But, do make eye contact to make sure you are seen as you move in front of the bus to load your bicycle. - Use a kickstand to stabilize your bicycle or position the bicycle between yourself and the bus and just reach over it to begin loading. - Note: By policy, bus drivers cannot leave their seat to assist you with loading.